• Skip to primary navigation

 What is the Scoville Scale?

 It's a popular scale used to measure a chili pepper's heat level.
-The higher the number on the Scoville scale, the hotter.
+The higher the number on the Scoville scale, the hotter the pepper.
 It's on a scale because the pepper's heat falls under a particular range.
 The chilies get their heat from the capsaicin, which is responsible for the irritation, pain, or burning sensation you may feel.

-All spicy peppers have a certain concentration of capsaicin—hence the use of SHU, Scoville Heat Units, to determine where it falls on the scale.
-So let's give Scientist Wilbur Scoville, an American pharmacist, a shout-out for creating this method's birth in 1912.
+All spicy peppers have a certain concentration of capsaicin, hence the use of SHU, Scoville Heat Units (NIST.gov), to determine where it falls on the scale.
+So let's give Scientist Wilbur Scoville, an American pharmacist (Wikipedia), a shout-out for creating this method in 1912.
 The Scoville Scale below shows the Carolina Reaper as the hottest chili pepper.

 Is the Carolina Reaper Really the Hottest Pepper?

 There are many hotter peppers, but the hottest pepper consumed is the Caroline Reaper.
-A brave man named Gregory Foster ate 10 of these bad boys in 33.15 seconds on September 17, 2022.
+On September 17, 2022, a brave man named Gregory Foster ate 10 of these bad boys in 33.15 seconds (Guinness World Record).

 close up of macho peppers in the garden